Mintbase/mintbase-js/packages/sdk/src/mint/README.md

 # Mint (v1)

+{% hint style="warning" %}
+This method works on NFT smart contracts v1.
+If you want to mint on a v2 smart contract, please [create metadata](../createMetadata/README.md), then [mint on it](../mintOnMetadata/README.md).
+{% endhint %}

 Mint a token for a specified reference material on a contract of your choice.
 You need to have been given minting permission.

 The reference material is typically uploaded to IPFS or Arweave and can be easily done through our `uploadReference` method found in the storage module.
 Follow [this guide](https://docs.mintbase.xyz/dev/getting-started/upload-reference-material-to-arweave-and-mint) to learn how to handle permanent uploads!